pratikmeher44/container-first/README.md

 # Container First

 Sample to execute an application in a container.
-This is basic example to understand the following.
+This is a basic example to understand the following.
 * Write a docker file with some commonly used instructions.
 * Build a docker image.
 * Run a container using the docker image.